mattiabonzi/mpdk-bash/README.md

 **Mac**<br>
 To get docker click [here](https://docs.docker.com/desktop/install/mac-install/)<br>
-Everything else should be already installed, if not install [brew]() and then run `brew install wget dialog gnu-sed`
+Everything else should be already installed, if not install [brew](https://brew.sh/) and then run `brew install wget dialog gnu-sed`
->**Note**: Enable "Virtualization framework" and "VitioFS filesystem" in Docker to boost performance on Mac with ARM system.
+>**Note**: Enable "Virtualization framework" and "VitioFS file sharing" in Docker settings to boost performance on Mac with ARM chip.

 **Linux**<br>